gvsu-cis641/base/docs/software_requirements_specification.md

 # Non-functional Requirements

 1. Accessibility
-    1. The journal shall have the ability to operate on a macbook or on a windows or on ios.
-    2. The app must be available on the latest version of iOS (17).
+    1. The app must be available on the latest version of iOS (17).

 2. Performance
     1. The journal shall have the ability to peform very fast when it is being used.